Yorktown, Va., to Oceanside, Calif.

 I seem to remember the idea of a TransAmerica ride hit us at a party while a bottle of Yukon Jack lubricated our bearings, but it took a couple of years for us to bring it to fruition.
 We bicycled for 10 weeks from Yorktown, Va., to Oceanside, Calif., using maps provided by Bikecentennial, a group formed to encourage cycling during the 1976 Bicentennial.
 That group is still around; it’s called the Adventure Cycling Association.

-I’ve checked out journals online, like those in Crazy Guy on a Bike, and a lot has remained the same in the intervening 26 years.
-For instance, everyone still talks about the Cookie Lady, the trains passing through the city park in Sebree, Ky., and the good pies in Kansas.
+I’ve checked out journals online, like those in Crazy Guy on a Bike, and a lot has remained the same in the intervening 38 years.
+For instance, everyone still talks about incessant hills of Virginia and Missouri, the trains passing through the city park in Sebree, Ky., and the good pies in Kansas.

 A lot has changed, though.
 The biker’s hostel in Elk Garden, Va., used to be a log cabin, but is now a brick building.
 Lazy Louie’s bike camp in Missouri is long gone, but there are other folks along the route who regularly entertain bicyclists.

 Please feel free to comment, especially if you’ve pedaled the route since 1984.
 I’d be interested in your impressions.

 Start at the journal entry for Day 1, or go to the weblog for TransAmerica Tour 1984

 Day 2: First roadside attraction — Shirley Plantation

 Day 4: Give me cycling or give me death

 Day 5: Discovering gravity the hard way